 At this stage of the journey, the final destination is usually not yet defined.
-However, the following trends emerge: Most migrants mentioned Algeria as their final destination, followed by Libya, Spain, Italy, Morocco, France, United Kingdom et Egypt.
+However, the following trends emerge: Most migrants mentioned Algeria as their final destination, followed by Libya, Spain, Italy, France and Morocco.
 In Algeria and Libya, some migrants temporarily stop their travel, work to acquire enough savings to continue their journey.
 The European continent alone represents 33% of declared intended final destinations.